 We are looking for a consistency measure that can identify differences in stereotypy of partner choice and changes in interaction preference, while being independent of group size and data collection effort.
 We therefore present the Spearman rank correlation coefficient given the average number of interactions per dyad that were included in the dataset.
-The results for a dataset with medium certainty and no changes in partner preference, but with different numbers of individuals and different sampling effort can be found in Fig. S1The consistency measure behaved the same independent of community size, even though larger communities had more dyads and therefore fewer interactions per dyad in the same period, and therefore reachededreached a lower overall consistency.
-Also, datasets of different densities behaved the same way, but lower data density was indicated by lower overall consistency.
+The results for a dataset with medium certainty and no changes in partner preference, but with different numbers of individuals and different sampling effort can be found in Fig. S1. .
+The consistency measure performed the same independent of community size, even though larger communities had more dyads and therefore fewer interactions per dyad in the same period, reaching a lower overall consistency.
+Also, datasets of different densities performed the same way, but lower data density was characterized by lower overall consistency.
 This led us to two conclusions: the overall consistency of the full dataset cannot be interpreted by itself, as it is highly dependent on group size and data collection effort.
 However, it can be used to identify datasets in which there is simply not enough data available to make any statement about the underlying distribution of an interaction type.
 This is coherent with simulations showing that social network data becomes unreliable if data density per dyad sinks below a certain level (Whitehead, 2008).